TimoOerlemans/Portfolio-Research/Research.md

 ### 5.3 What is your culture?

 I am Dutch, so mostly we eat dutch food at home and on occasion we eat something else.
-We have some typical dutch food like syrup waffles, Poffertjes and a lot of cheese.
-Cheese is in my opinion disgusting I only eat it in tosti's and pizza's. <br>
+We have some typical dutch food like syrup waffles, Poffertjes and a lot of cheese. <br>
 In the Netherlands we celebrate a few holidays like sinterklaas, carnaval(only the south of the netherlands) and halloween. <br>
 In our culture is sport a really big thing in my eyes.
 Everyone I know plays minimun of 1 sport mostly soccer or hockey.
-But cycling is the one thing we as dutch people do the most accourding to [this](https://discerningcyclist.com/which-city-has-the-most-cyclists-statistics/).
+But cycling is the one thing we as dutch people do the most accourding to [this](https://discerningcyclist.com/which-city-has-the-most-cyclists-statistics/).<br>
+But most importantly dutch people are very direct, opinionated, greedy and realistic.
+Most dutch people just say everything they think.

 ### 5.4 What did you do to improve the group communications with respect to cultural differences?